Free PDF Mardi Gras Coloring Pages

-I honestly just love Mardi Gras and Fat Tuesday, even though I’ve never even been to New Orleans or Rio.
+I honestly love Mardi Gras and Fat Tuesday, even though I’ve never even been to New Orleans or Rio.
 It’s a fun little holiday that usually happens right at a time when you’re really sick of winter and need a lift.
 Mardi Gras is so colorful and can be a bright spot.
+What could be more fun than setting an afternoon aside to work on some fun Mardi Gras Coloring Pages?

 Mardi Gras Coloring Pages

-Just last week, we went to Sesame Place because we had a rare winter day when it was in the 60s.
+Just last week, we went to Sesame Place on a rare winter day in the 60s.
 Their new Mardi Gras parade, plus the weather, was the perfect excuse to get out of the house.
+We had such a wonderful time!

 What is Mardi Gras?